chrisep8/JPI/Readme.md

                 -t          = extension for browserify to make it do something else babelify    = the extension used, it's job is to convert different js languages into the currently common js standard, ES5
                 --presets   = the language setting used, here it is react(which uses jsx) and es2015(another name used for the ES6 standard)

+This is a very old code, one of the first website i build, very imperfect (Ex. bad naming & file orginizing schemes), not to mention i lost the actual final functioning version before i finally started migrating my code to github.

+This code is one version below the version  that is shown on the website (which is also one version below the actual functioning final version).

+It's missing the asset and images and a few important features (ex. adding, deleting asset, custom color), the sass file should be complete though.